dynamsoft-docs/barcode-reader-docs-server/programming-old/c/user-guide.md

 2. Create an instance of Dynamsoft Barcode Reader.

     ```c
-    void* dbr = DBR_CreateInstance();
-    ```

-    *However, please note that if you are using a **concurrent instance license**, please use the new APIs [`DBR_GetInstance`](api-reference/methods/initialize-and-destroy.md#dbr_getinstance) to initialize the barcode reader instance and then [`DBR_RecycleInstance`](api-reference/methods/initialize-and-destroy.md#dbr_recycleinstance) to allow for better concurrent instance management by the library.*

-    ```c
     void* dbr = DBR_GetInstance();
-    // If no instance is available right away, the application will wait until one becomes available
     if(dbr != NULL)
     {
         // Add your code here to call decoding method, process barcode results and so on
         // ...
-        // Recycle the instance to make it idle for other concurrent tasks
         DBR_RecycleInstance(dbr);
     }
     ```